Kaeness/Omeka-S-module-WhaaatBlock/README.md

 
 ## Usage

-You can add this FAQ block to the content of your pages.
+You can add this FAQ block to the content of your pages.

 It is possible to add multiple FAQ blocks within the same page.